 Converting an audio track to MP3 on the Mac is dead easy.
-Just open it with iTunes, and choose the File > Convert option from the menubar.
-On iOS there’s no native way to do this.
-There are lots of shonky-looking apps in the app store that offer to create MP3s for you, but it’s likely that you already have the answer installed on your iPhone or iPad.
+Just open it with iTunes, and choose the File > Convert option from the menu bar.
+On iOS, though, there’s no native way to do this.
+There are lots of shonky-looking apps in the App Store that offer to create MP3s for you, but it’s likely that you already have the answer installed on your iPhone or iPad.

 That’s right.
 Apple’s own WorkFlow app can quickly and easily convert any audio (or video) file to MP3.

-WorkFlow is like Automator on the Mac, only better, and on iOS.
+WorkFlow is like Automator on the Mac — only better, and on iOS.
 Apple bought it last year, and continues to update it.
-WorkFlow lets you automate all kinds of things, and do tasks that either require downloading a whole new app, or would be impossible otherwise.
+WorkFlow lets you automate all kinds of things.
+And it lets you perform tasks that either require downloading a whole new app, or would be impossible otherwise.
 Best of all, it’s free.

-Next, tap the Actions button (iPhone) or just browse or search in the Actions list (iPad) until you find the Encode Media action.
+Next, tap the Actions button (if you’re using an iPhone) or browse or search in the Actions list (on iPad) until you find the Encode Media action.
 Drag this over to the Workflow.